upsteered/discord-keyword-alerts/README.md

-# Discord Keyword Alert Bot
+# Discord Keyword Alert System

-A simple Discord bot that watches messages in a server and alerts you when it sees words or phrases you choose.
+A simple Discord keyword monitoring system that watches messages in a server and alerts you when it sees words or phrases you choose.

 This project is a small companion utility for **Upsteered**: https://upsteered.com

 ---

-## What this bot does
+## What this system does

-This bot can:
+This system can:

 - watch Discord messages in a server
 - check them for keywords you choose